-The TRA review team leader is responsible for coordinating the report preparation with detailed input from the review team members (see DOE G 413.3-9 for the protocol to conduct project reviews of which TRA reviews is one under the category of Technical IPRs; Appendix D is the suggested template for a TRA Review Plan).
+The TRA review team leader is responsible for coordinating the report preparation with detailed input from the review team members (see DOE G 413.3-9, U.S Department of Energy Project Review Guide for Capital Asset Projects, for the protocol to conduct project reviews of which TRA reviews is one under the category of TIPRs; Appendix D is the suggested template for a TRA Review Plan).
 See Appendix G for the suggested format of the report.
 As a minimum, completion of the TRA should provide:

-- A comprehensive review, using an established program/project Work Breakdown Structure or flow diagram as an outline, of the entire platform or system.
-This review, using a conceptual or established baseline design configuration, identifies CTEs. - An objective scoring of the level of technology maturity for each CTE by subject matter experts. - Results should assist the Integrated Project Team in preparing maturation plans for achieving an acceptable maturity roadmap for CTEs prior to critical milestones decision dates. - A final report documenting the findings of the assessment review team. - Continuous improvement is an important part of an evolving TRA process and as such lessons learned that benefit future TRAs and/or technology development projects should be identified during the conduct of the TRA.
+• A comprehensive review, using an established program/project Work Breakdown Structure or flow diagram as an outline, of the entire platform or system.
+This review, using a conceptual or established baseline design configuration, identifies CTEs.

+- An objective scoring of the level of technology maturity for each CTE by subject matter experts. - Maturation plans for achieving an acceptable maturity roadmap for CTEs prior to critical milestones decision dates. - A final report documenting the findings of the assessment review team. - Lessons learned that benefit future TRAs and/or technology development projects may be identified during the conduct of the TRA.
 These lessons learned should be documented within the TRA Report or they may be documented in a separate document.
 In the case of a separate lessons learned document, the TRA report should be referenced within the document and the document should be filed with the TRA Report.